Top-down Yoke Crochet Sweaters Explained

-One of my biggest goals for this year is to dispel the myth that crocheting elegant, wearable, modern garments is akin to rocket science.
+One of my biggest goals for Dora Does is to dispel the myth that crocheting elegant, wearable, modern garments is akin to rocket science.

-Today I want to talk a little about the glory of top down sweaters, and I’ll start with this statement…
+In this article, I explain how to crochet a top-down yoke based garment (and I’ll explain what yoke means for those less familliar) and wax lyrical about the glory of top down sweaters, and I’ll start with this statement…

 If you can crochet a granny square or a circle, you can crochet a top down sweater!